Pervomaisk, Mykolaiv Oblast: World War II and the Holocaust

+In December 1942, another group of approximately 280 Jews deported from Bucharest and other parts of the Romanian Old Kingdom arrived in Holta.
+Romanian authorities confined local Jews and deportees from Romania in two separate ghetto areas, whose inhabitants established a joint Jewish committee.
+The prisoners were subjected to forced labour, while Jewish physicians among the deportees worked in Romanian and Ukrainian hospitals.
+Jews considered incapable of work risked being murdered or deported to Akhmechetka.

+As the centre of Golta County, Holta was closely connected administratively with some of the largest killing sites of the Holocaust in Romanian-occupied Transnistria.
+At Bogdanovka, tens of thousands of Jews, many deported from Odesa, were murdered between December 1941 and January 1942 by Romanian gendarmes, Ukrainian police and ethnic German Selbstschutz units.
+At nearby Domanovka approximately 18,000 Jews were killed between January and March 1942, while Akhmechetka was used to imprison Jews whom Romanian officials considered incapable of labour.

+Conditions for the surviving Jews in Holta improved somewhat during 1943.
+Beginning in October, Romanian authorities permitted some deportees from Bucharest and the Old Kingdom to return home.
+Romanian gendarmerie statistics recorded 72 deportees from Bessarabia and Bukovina and approximately 100 Ukrainian Jews remaining in Holta at the end of 1943.

+The Germans also operated a subcamp of the Stalag 305 prisoner-of-war camp in Pervomaisk.

+The German and Romanian occupation ended in March 1944 during the Soviet westward advance.
+Troops of the 2nd Ukrainian Front, commanded by Marshal Ivan Konev, captured Pervomaisk on 22 March after fighting around the Southern Bug, ending German control of Bohopil and Olviopol and Romanian administration of Holta.
+Fighting continued in the surrounding area for several days as Axis forces withdrew southwestward, and by 27 March the Pervomaisk district had returned to Soviet control.

+Post-war

 Elements of the Soviet Strategic Rocket Forces arrived in Pervomaisk for the first time as early as June 1960, and were present throughout the Cold War.
 The U.S.-funded Cooperative Threat Reduction Program began funding dismantlement of the missile infrastructure in the 1990s.

 In 2023, the working group of the National Commission on State Language Standards included Pervomaisk in the list of settlements in Ukraine that contain words with the root "Pervomai" ("1 May", the International Workers' Day of the Soviet Union) and can be renamed as part of decommunization and derussification campaigns in Ukraine.
 In late June 2023 the Pervomaisk City Council initiated a public voting on renaming the city.
 In April 2024, the Commission supported to rename Pervomaisk to Olviopol.
 However, on 9 October 2024, the proposed name Olviopol did not get enough votes in the Verkhovna Rada, and neither did the name Olviia.
 Since 7 October 2024, the vote for another proposed name, Bohoslavsk, is pending.